 Dinner was outside on well-used lawn furniture from the previous owner.

 When they returned inside, the home smelled of fresh-baked chocolate chip cookies.
 Charlie poured milk for everyone.

-He described the dry, miniature ones, served on doilies in Saburia from a round tin that featured tiny skaters on a frozen river.
+“Skim,” said Campbell, biting into one large cookie.
+“The chocolate is still melting… oh-my-God!
+These taste like home.”
+He then described the dry, miniature version, served on doilies in Saburia from a round tin that featured tiny skaters on a frozen river.

 “Wait,” George said, “Was it Dr. B.who served those cookies?”

 “My dad says that Dr. B. keeps a collection of biscuit tins.”